2018 Nevada elections

 Elections were held in Nevada on November 6, 2018.
 On that date, the state held elections for Governor, Lieutenant Governor, Attorney General, Secretary of State, Treasurer, Controller, U.S. Senate, U.S. House of Representatives, Nevada Senate, Nevada Assembly, and various others.
 In addition, several measures were on the ballot.

 United States Senate

-Incumbent Republican U.S. Senator Dean Heller ran for re-election to a second term but lost to Democratic U.S. Representative Jacky Rosen.
+Incumbent Republican U.S. Senator Dean Heller ran for re-election to a second full term but lost to Democratic U.S. Representative Jacky Rosen.